Special thanks to Lorena Mendoza, Chief Executive Officer, AIS Sistemas Avanzados de Información for her contribution…

 The approach begins with the identification of a pain point with significant business impact.
 IT sets clear goals defining what they expect to accomplish in addressing this pain point.
 They then adopt best-practice processes and deploy BSM solutions that automate the processes.
 Finally, they establish metrics for gauging success and then publicize the results to gain buy-in for expanding the scope of BSM in the organization.

 Here’s an example: Assume that slow response in handling incidents and problems is a major source of pain for a company.
-First, IT establishes a top-to-bottom, best-practice process for incident and problem management.
+First, IT establishes a top-to-bottom, best-practice process for incident management and problem management.
 That means tracking the complete lifecycle of all incidents, from the opening of incident tickets to resolution, and escalating issues to the appropriate teams for resolution when necessary.
 IT then deploys a BSM service desk solution that implements the process.
 Using meaningful metrics collected by the solution, IT has what’s needed to communicate success and to make it easier to get funding for additional BSM initiatives.

 The next step might be applied to implementing a performance and availability monitoring solution and integrating it with the service desk.
 The monitoring solution detects potential problems and generates alerts.
 Integration with the service desk allows the automatic creation of incident tickets, which are routed immediately to the appropriate support teams.
 This step enables IT to transition from a reactive to a proactive mode in incident and problem management.